-Social housing is provided by both SKDC and the Lincolnshire Rural Housing Association.
+Social housing in Caythorpe is provided by both SKDC and the Lincolnshire Rural Housing Association.
 We would support either organisation in any proposal to increase or improve affordable rented housing on the sites that they already own.
 We believe that it is important to keep the existing stock of social housing.
+It is acknowledged that other providers may undertake development of affordable housing for rent or for sale in the future and the same policies will apply.